Kalin-Konstantinov/react-project/README.md

 The application allows you to read other people's recipes and create, edit, delete, read your own recipes.

-### dependencies
+### Dependencies

-This is a front-end application that depends on the back-end API, whose documentation can be found [Here](https://github.com/Kalin-Konstantinov/server.git).
+This is a front-end application that depends on the back-end API, whose documentation can be found --> [HERE](https://github.com/Kalin-Konstantinov/server.git).

-### start the application
+### Start the application

 To start the application, you can use the start script by typing ***npm start*** in the project console.